kemintas-com/kemintas-com/README.md

 # KEMINTAS

-KEMINTAS is my personal web tools and infrastructure project.
+KEMINTAS is my personal project for building small web tools and operating personal infrastructure.

 I turn everyday inconveniences and repetitive tasks into simple web-based tools.
 Tools that can be safely shared are collected on kemintas.com and provided as small utilities that anyone can use.